 Women’s Giving Circle Grants

-Applications are now open for the 2019 Women’s Giving Circle Grants.
-The Women’s Giving Circle Grants Advisory Committee is accepting applications for programs, capital and operating expenses that meet the following criteria:
+Applications are now closed for the 2019 Women’s Giving Circle Grants.
+The Women’s Giving Circle Grants Advisory Committee typically accepts applications for programs, capital and operating expenses that meet the following criteria:

 - Increase life skills of women